 Good skincare doesn't have to be expensive skincare—and while so many products on the market suggest otherwise, it's the truth.
 In fact, some of our favorite tools are under $20 and the highest-rated sunscreen on the market is offered at Walgreens.
 We use a $6 product for glowing skin (trust, it's blinding).
-The number one drugstore eye cream is a natural product.
 Drugstore face masks are actually incredible.
-Oh, and FYI, these are the most overlooked beauty brands at the drugstore.
 Essentially, there are drugstore products with effectiveness on par with prestige, and all you need is an expert to suggest the right one.

-"My favorite acne-fighting cleanser is Differin Deep Daily Cleanser, a micronized 5% benzoyl peroxide that can deliver prescription-like results in an affordable over-the-counter product," says Melissa K. Levin, MD.
-"Many drugstore benzoyl peroxide-based cleansers are drying and irritating; however, this cleanser penetrates your pores to absorb excess oil while releasing a gentle moisturizing that doesn't clog pores or dry your skin."
+"My favorite acne-fighting cleanser is Differin Deep Daily Cleanser, a micronized 5% benzoyl peroxide that can deliver prescription-like results in an affordable over-the-counter product," says Melissa K. Levin, MD, of Manhattan's Entière Dermatology.
+"Many drugstore benzoyl peroxide-based cleansers are drying and irritating; however, this cleanser penetrates your pores to absorb excess oil while releasing gentle moisture that doesn't clog pores or dry your skin."

-"Exfoliation is key and necessary in order to continue turnover of dead skin cells, even when it comes to dry skin," Levin says.
-"It features a blend of skin conditioners and a vitamin complex, so it's hydrating while it exfoliated, and entirely non-irritating, hypoallergenic, and noncomedogenic.
-I recommend incorporating an alpha-hydroxy acid product or for those with more sensitive skin, an gentle exfoliating cleanser like Cetaphil Extra Gentle Daily Scrub ($10) as a great entry point that uses fine micro-particles from bamboo extract to buff and soften the skin."
+"Exfoliation is key and necessary in order to continue the turnover of dead skin cells, even when it comes to dry skin," Levin says.
+"It features a blend of skin conditioners and a vitamin complex, so it's hydrating while it exfoliates, and entirely non-irritating, hypoallergenic, and noncomedogenic.
+I recommend incorporating an alpha-hydroxy acid product or for those with more sensitive skin, a gentle exfoliating cleanser like Cetaphil Extra Gentle Daily Scrub as a great entry point that uses fine micro-particles from bamboo extract to buff and soften the skin."

 In skincare, especially if your skin is sensitive, the more essential fatty acids a formula has, the better.
 This four-ingredient serum nourishes your skin with avocado, geranium, turmeric, and coffee oils.
 Each ingredient works to support your skin's natural healing, providing hydration, comfort, and moisture.

-"If your skin is often red, irritated, and sensitive to many products—use Dove's Sensitive Skin Beauty Bars ($12)," suggests Nazarian.
-"It has no perfumes and a moisturiser that helps to rebuild your delicate skin barrier while gently cleansing your skin.
+"If your skin is often red, irritated, and sensitive to many products—use Dove's Sensitive Skin Beauty Bars," suggests Nazarian.
+"It has no perfumes and a moisturizer that helps to rebuild your delicate skin barrier while gently cleansing your skin.
 This brand has been around forever (well, since the '50s) and this is (in my humble opinion) their star product."

 Once a prescription-only product, Differin Gel has since become an over-the-counter favorite for those looking to minimize the look and feel of wrinkles and fine lines.
-"Retinol, a derivative of vitamin A, has been demonstrated to stimulate your own production of hyaluronic acid, collagen, and elastin, leading to thickening of your skin," Melissa Doft, MD explains.
-"The thickening helps lines to be less visible, reversing crepiness and the look of thin, sagging skin.
+"Retinol, a derivative of vitamin A, has been demonstrated to stimulate your own production of hyaluronic acid, collagen, and elastin, leading to thickening of your skin," Melissa Doft, MD, of New York's Doft Plastic Surgery, explains.
+"The thickening helps lines to be less visible, reversing crepiness and the look of thin, sagging skin."